Amadeus VIII of Savoy: Election

 Since Aleman was the only cardinal present, the Council decided to appoint a college of electors. consisting of thirty-three members, chosen from the five "nations" into which the council was divided.
-They entered into conclave on 31 October 1439.
+They entered into a conclave on 31 October 1439.
 In the first scrutiny (ballot), Amadeus received 16 votes; in the second, 19 votes; in the third, 21.
 On 5 November, he received 26 votes, sufficient to be elected.
 The Council itself then issued a decree on 17 November 1439, stating that Amadeus had been elected pope and giving the full details of the election.

 A delegation, which included the secretary and notary Aeneas Silvius Piccolomini, was sent to Ripaille, the residence of Amadeus.
 It arrived on 15 December 1439, and, after long negotiations, Amadeus acquiesced in his election on 5 February 1440.
 The choice of the papal name, Felix, was suggested by Cardinal Aleman.
 Felix took the inaugural oath formulated by the Council of Basel.
-At the same time, he completely renounced all further participation in the government of his domains; he named his son Louis Duke of Savoy, and his son Philip Count of Geneva.
+At the same time, he completely renounced all further participation in the government of his domains; he named his son Louis the Duke of Savoy, and his son Philip the Count of Geneva.
 He also appointed Piccolomini as his secretary.